Skip to Content

 • Haworthia – This spiky striped plant is good for one of the taller areas in the center of the display

-• Aloe – Another tall plant with a light green skin.
+• Aloe – Another tall plant with light green skin.
 Needs drying out for longer because of the aloe in the leaves.

 • Christmas Cactus – Has a draping effect that looks good down the outside of the pumpkin body.
 It might even flower before the pumpkin starts to break down!